openvinotoolkit/openvino/docs/home.rst

       :link-type: doc

       Load models directly (for TensorFlow, ONNX, PaddlePaddle) or convert to the OpenVINO format.

-   .. grid-item-card:: Run Inference
-      :link: openvino_docs_OV_UG_Integrate_OV_with_your_application
-      :link-alt: integrating OpenVINO with your app
-      :link-type: doc

-      Get results in just a few lines of code

    .. grid-item-card:: Deploy at Scale With OpenVINO Model Server
       :link: ovms_what_is_openvino_model_server